Chingu-cohorts/pmrok/README.md

 reflecting on what we do, finding faster and better ways to manage our projects, and being open to new ways of doing things.

+## What is a PM?

+An Agile PM is responsible for managing the resouces, time, and scope that make up a project to ensure that a quality product is delivered within the desired schedule and budget.
+A Chingu PM doesn't just coordinate the project.
+She also acts as a member of the development team writing code, testing the app, and creating documentation.

+An important difference between a PM in a corporate setting and yourselves is that since we are operating in a volunteer environment just like every Open Source project you are also a coach, a motivator, and a role model.
+We can't order our team mates we must establish and environment that motivates them to be both innovative and productive.

+In your role as a Chingu Project Manager’ your most important two tasks are to understand your teams needs and to remove any obstacles blocking their progress.
+This requires a large amount of communication and a deep understanding of what resources, including people, are available in the Chingu organization.

 ## PMRok Site Features

 ### Issues & Questions